2019 AFC Asian Cup knockout stage: Vietnam vs Japan

 Koya Kitagawa’s pass to Genki Haraguchi in the 23rd minute was slid out of play by Vietnamese defender Đỗ Duy Mạnh.
 The resulting corner saw Haraguchi send in a curler that found Maya Yoshida, who headed the ball into the back of the net.
 However, VAR was called into action for the first time in the history of the Asian Cup and much to Vietnam’s relief, Emirati referee Mohammed Abdulla Hassan Mohamed disallowed the goal as Yoshida’s header had deflected off his arm.
 Shūichi Gonda was forced into making his first save of the match as Phan Văn Đức came close with a 37th minute strike, before being called into action again a minute later to deny another close-range attempt from Văn Đức.
-Ritsu Dōan’s run was blocked by Bùi Tiến Dũng I and the referee, after another VAR check, awarded a penalty which Doan converted in the 57th minute.
+Ritsu Dōan’s run was blocked by Bùi Tiến Dũng and the referee, after another VAR check, awarded a penalty which Doan converted in the 57th minute.
 Substitute Nguyễn Phong Hồng Duy came close to equalising in the 73rd minute, but his low drive missed the upright by mere inches.

 China PR vs Iran

 In the 18th minute, Sardar Azmoun stole the ball from Feng Xiaoting before squaring it to Mehdi Taremi who fired home to give Iran the lead.
-The Iranians then spurned a chance to double their advantage when Hossein Kanaanizadegan found Taremi from Ashkan Dejagah’s free-kick only to somehow miss the target from only three yards.
+The Iranians then spurned a chance to double their advantage when Hossein Kanaanizadegan found Taremi from Ashkan Dejagah’s free kick only to somehow miss the target from only three yards.
 Azmoun out-muscled Liu Yiming and rounded goalkeeper Yan Junling to score shortly after the half-hour mark.
 After the break, Taremi and Kanaanizadegan looped headers narrowly over the bar, before Alireza Jahanbakhsh curled an effort narrowly wide of Yan's left-hand upright on 58 minutes.
-Substitute Yu Dabao missed from close-range with 10 minutes remaining leaving Karim Ansarifard to net another for Iran after yet another defensive error.
-The victory allowed Iran to play in the semi-finals for the first time since 2004 edition where they finished third-place.
+Substitute Yu Dabao missed from close range with 10 minutes remaining, leaving Karim Ansarifard to net another for Iran after yet another defensive error.
+The victory allowed Iran to play in the semi-finals for the first time since the 2004 edition, coincidentally held in China, where they finished third.